Tako870/acg-asg-2/README.md

-This is a little chat server/client program for our crryptography assignment.
+This is a little chat server/client program for our cryptography assignment.

 # Usage
 ---